Forward trijet production in proton-nucleus collisions: gluon initiated channel: Collinear divergences: recovering the real part of DGLAP

 \subsection{DGLAP evolution of the initial state gluon in the $g\to gg$ channel}

 We consider here the $g\to ggg$ channel and focus on the collinear limit where one of the emitted gluon is collinear to the incoming one.
-The initial state collinear singularity come from the diagrams labeled R7 and R8.
+The initial state collinear singularity comes from the diagrams labeled R7 and R8.
 As we shall see, the final state collinear singularity comes instead from the other two permutations discussed in section~\ref{sub:ggg-permutations}.
-The four-gluon vertex topology do not contribute to the DGLAP limit as their structure is similar to instantaneous terms.
+The four-gluon vertex topology does not contribute to the DGLAP limit as their structure is similar to instantaneous terms.
 In the sum of amplitudes R7, R8 and R9, the function $\Theta_{ggg,1A}$ can be approximated by one in the limit $r_{w_Az}\gg r_{xy}$ such that the leading collinear divergence in the initial state arises from the amplitude

-After integrating out the gluon with transverse momentum conjugate to $\Perp{z}-\Perp{z'}$, the colour structure at the cross-section level simplifies thanks to the identification $\Perp{z}=\Perp{z'}$:
+After integrating out the gluon with transverse momentum conjugate to $\Perp{z}-\Perp{z'}$, the colour structure at the cross section level simplifies thanks to the identification $\Perp{z}=\Perp{z'}$:

 where we have used $f^{dhf}f^{dhf'}=N_c\delta^{ff'}$.
-Following the same strategy as for the $g\to q\bar q$ channel, we express the perturbative factor of the two diagrams R7 and R8 in terms of the LO one as
+Following the same strategy as for the $g\to q\bar q$ channel, we express the perturbative factor (see Eq.\,\eqref{ggg-reg-perturbative-factor}) of the two diagrams R7 and R8 in terms of the LO one as

 with $\xi\equiv 1-z_3$ in this case.
-In the square of the gluon vertex $G_\perp$ given by Eq.\,\eqref{eq:GG-tensor}, one keeps only the term proportional to $\delta^{ij}$ in the collinear limit, which also identifies the polarization index of the intermediate gluon before splitting into the gluon-gluon pair both in the amplitude and in the complex conjugate amplitude.
+In the square of the gluon vertex $\Gt$ given by Eq.\,\eqref{eq:GG-tensor}, one keeps only the term proportional to $\delta^{ij}$ in the collinear limit, which also identifies the polarization index of the intermediate gluon before splitting into the gluon-gluon pair both in the amplitude and in the complex conjugate amplitude.
 This identification enables one to recognize the square of the LO perturbative factor.
 In the end,

-which is identical to Eq.\,\eqref{eq:dglap-step-qqbar} up to the change in the LO partonic channel.
-At the cross-section level in the collinear limit, we get
+which is identical to Eq.\,\eqref{eq:NLO-collinear-limit-is} up to the change in the LO partonic channel.
+At the cross section level in the collinear limit, we get

 such that, following the same steps as in between Eq.\,\eqref{eq:NLO-collinear-limit-is} and \eqref{eq:pAtoqqb-dglap-init}, the initial-state collinear divergence factorizes in terms of the real DGLAP evolution of the gluon PDF: